Faculty Professional Development

 Faculty Development Leave Program

 The purpose of Faculty Development Leave is to enable faculty members to engage in study, research, writing, field observation, and similar projects to improve public higher education.
 Before applying, faculty should consult with their respective chair and dean regarding intention to submit a proposal for development leave.
 The proposal development leave packet requires an updated CV and a proposal.
+Proposals should not exceed five pages, not including the appendix.
 The proposal should include the following:

 - an overview of the proposed effort and significance;